Adventureland

 Traders of Timbuktu

-The Jungle Cruise has undergone enough changes since 1971 to warrant a full separate accounting.
+The Jungle Cruise has undergone enough changes since 1971 to warrant a full separate accounting, which I’ve attempted on its own page.
 From the standpoint of the casual Adventureland bystander, it may appear to be largely the same as ever.
-The truth is that more changes have taken place in the queue area than in the ride itself, which has undergone nearly a dozen rehabs with only a few significant changes in scenery - and a couple in attitude.
+The truth is that more changes have taken place in the queue area than in the ride itself, which has undergone a dozen rehabs with only a few significant changes in scenery – and a couple in attitude.

 From October 1971 until late 1973, Adventureland came to a dead-end at the Tropical Serenade building, because there was no Caribbean Plaza or Pirates of the Caribbean attraction for the streets to lead into.
 So the only way for guests to move on to Frontierland without backtracking toward the Treehouse portal was right next to the Sunshine Tree Terrace.
 In those early years there was no barricade between the Terrace and the Tiki Tropic Shop, but rather a completely open and uncovered walkway that flowed right into Frontierland between the Country Bear Jamboree and Frontier Trading Post structures.
 Unfortunately this made it very easy to stand in the center of Adventureland and watch a Liberty Square riverboat sail by in the distance.
 Still, the gulf was not filled in until c.
 1976, three years after Caribbean Plaza opened and provided a more continuous link into Frontierland along the border of the Walt Disney World Railroad line.
 That's when the planter wall and roof structure went in next to the Sunshine Tree Terrace and formed the divider between the two lands that still exists today.
 This closure also allowed the Country Bear Jamboree's considerable queue to completely fill the space on the other side of the division.
 The only change is that in late 1991, a small ramped walkway was built through the easternmost portion of that divider - adding one additional means for guests to conveniently reach Splash Mountain when it debuted the following summer.